hpe-dev-incubator/hpe-dev-portal/content/blog/automate-boot-from-san-target-configurations-using-redfish.md

 ilorest rawget /redfish/v1/Chassis/1/NetworkAdapters/DE083000
 ```

-If the value is not set, please perform  the following:
+If the value is not set, please perform the following steps:

 1. Create a file named enable-redfish.txt with the following contents